In Portland protests against racial injustice, some open carry as they pull security duty

 In Oregon, Washington and elsewhere, right-wing activists have frequently open carried arms at rallies and other events.
 The open carry by some activists on the left comes at an uneasy moment in America during a divisive election.
 It also is a tense time in Portland, which has been the scene of months of protests and also some late-summer clashes that pitted protesters against those who have rallied to support law enforcement and President Donald Trump.

 On the evening of Aug.
 29, one of these confrontations turned deadly.
-Michael Reinoehl, a staunch backer of the anti-fascist movement, was alleged to have fatally shot Aaron “Jay” Danielson, a supporter of Patriot Prayer, a far-right group, according to a warrant Reinoehl’s arrest on a second-degree murder charge later filed by the Multnomah County District Attorney’s Office.
+Michael Reinoehl, a staunch backer of the anti-fascist movement, was alleged to have fatally shot Aaron “Jay” Danielson, a supporter of Patriot Prayer, a far-right group, according to a warrant for Reinoehl’s arrest on a second-degree murder charge later filed by the Multnomah County District Attorney’s Office.

 In the faceoff with Reinoehl, Danielson pulled out a can of bear spray that unleashed a cloud of irritant.
-Danielson also carried with him a fully loaded Glock-17 pistol, which was found by police after his death, according to a story published earlier this week by ProPublica and Oregon Public Broadcasting.
+Danielson also carried with him a fully loaded Glock-17 pistol, which was found by police after his death, according to court documents.

 Five days after Danielson’s death, Reinoehl was fatally shot by law enforcement officials outside town houses near Lacey, Washington.